memon12787-wq/movie-search-app/README.md

+A React-based movie search application using OMDb API with real-time search, loading state, and error handling.
+Built with React hooks and component-based architecture.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.